Dyslexia

 Projects can be an excellent way for students with Dyslexia to demonstrate their understanding.
 They often involve less written work and more creativity, playing to the strengths of many students with Dyslexia.

-1. Hands-On Learning: Projects often involve hands-on tasks, which can help students with Dyslexia understand and retain information.
+1. Hands-on learning: Projects often involve hands-on tasks, which can help students with Dyslexia understand and retain information.

-2. Multiple Skills: Projects require a range of skills, such as problem-solving, planning, and creativity, allowing students with Dyslexia to shine in ways that written exams may not permit.
+2. Multiple skills: Projects require a range of skills, such as problem-solving, planning, and creativity, allowing students with Dyslexia to shine in ways that written exams may not permit.

 3. Choice: Providing options for project types (such as video presentations, art projects, or physical models) can cater to the individual student's strengths and interests.